 This article explains how to create a SafeBox from XM SendSecure for Outlook in order to securely send files.
-It also provides additional information about managing recipients and performing basic actions on open SafeBoxes.
+It also provides additional information about managing recipients and performing basic actions on your SafeBoxes.

 This article assumes that you have XM SendSecure for Outlook installed on your PC.

-Creating a New Secure Message
+Creating a New Secure Message from Outlook

 - Start Outlook and locate the XM SendSecure group in the Outlook menu: